 Zoologist, Matan Shelomi says that humans are definitely omnivores and meat-eating is in our history as well as our DNA and physiology.
 This conclusion is based on humans having both incisors for tearing meat and molars for grinding.
 Shelomi also says that we lack cellulases that herbivores have, have lots of proteases inline with carnivores and that we can digest fruit too.
 [Source].
 Samantha Hopkins, an assistant professor of geology at the University of Oregon, agrees that humans are omnivores.
 She too, bases her evidence on our teeth and digestive tract.
 [Source].

 Nora Gedgaudas, a keto and ancestral nutrition specialist, believes humans are carnivores.
 She says “The digestive systems of pure herbivores are simply different from ours,” “We instead rely on the extraction of nutrients from the animals we consume.”
 She goes on to say “Our human digestive system much more closely resembles that of a carnivore than any herbivore,” “Our very physiological design clearly indicates that animal products are an integral part of human health.” and goes so far to say that humans have evolved by not relying on plant-based foods.
 She emphasized that “our species was never, ever even close to being vegetarian, much less vegan.”
-[Source]
+[Edit 11th Aug 2020 – These were quoted from an article on MSN which is no longer live online.]

 Conclusion – what are humans really designed to eat?